imoreapps/ffmpeg-avplayer-for-ios-tvos/README.md

  - Embedded subtitle formats support.
  - Custom subtitle font.

-###What do you need to do before compiling it?
- - git clone it
- - git submodule update --init

 ###Dolby License

 DO NOT use dolby tech in your iOS app unless you have a dolby license.